-What is EBITDA Formula?
+What Is The EBITDA Formula?

-EBITDA (Earnings before interest, tax, depreciation, and amortization) formula, as the name indicates, is basically the calculation of the company’s profitability which can be derived by adding back interest expense, taxes, depreciation & amortization expense to net income.
-EBITDA is not represented in the income statement as a line item, rather EBITDA calculation has to be done by using the other already available items reported in every income statement.
+The EBITDA (Earnings before interest, tax, depreciation, and amortization) formula, as the name indicates, is the calculation of the company's profitability which can be derived by adding back interest expense, taxes, depreciation & amortization expense to net income.
+The operating EBITDA formula helps understand the overall financial performance of the company.

 Method 1 – Starts with Net Income